fvarrui/HelloBot/README.md

 # HelloBot

-Telegram Bot example in Java language that says "Hi!" if you said "/ hello".
+Telegram Bot example in Java language that says "Hi!" if you said "/hello".

 ## Compile